elementalsecurity/sec-arch/README.md

 ---

 *Questions, feedback, or threat‑modelling war stories?*
-Open an issue or join the discussion board—let’s sharpen these architectures together.
+Open an issue or join the discussion board...
+Let’s sharpen these architectures together.